Western Financial Corporation Buys New Position in Expeditors International of Washington, Inc. (NASDAQ:EXPD)

 Western Financial Corporation bought a new stake in shares of Expeditors International of Washington, Inc. (NASDAQ:EXPD) in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund bought 8,195 shares of the transportation company’s stock, valued at approximately $1,037,000.

-Other hedge funds and other institutional investors have also made changes to their positions in the company.
-BDO Wealth Advisors LLC grew its position in Expeditors International of Washington by 996.2% during the first quarter.
-BDO Wealth Advisors LLC now owns 285 shares of the transportation company’s stock valued at $31,000 after buying an additional 259 shares during the period.
+A number of other hedge funds and other institutional investors have also made changes to their positions in the stock.
+BDO Wealth Advisors LLC boosted its position in shares of Expeditors International of Washington by 996.2% in the first quarter.
+BDO Wealth Advisors LLC now owns 285 shares of the transportation company’s stock worth $31,000 after purchasing an additional 259 shares during the period.
 E Fund Management Co.
 Ltd. bought a new position in shares of Expeditors International of Washington in the first quarter worth approximately $32,000.
 Sargent Bickham Lagudis LLC boosted its position in shares of Expeditors International of Washington by 150.0% in the first quarter.
 Sargent Bickham Lagudis LLC now owns 375 shares of the transportation company’s stock worth $40,000 after purchasing an additional 225 shares during the period.
 Berman Capital Advisors LLC boosted its position in shares of Expeditors International of Washington by 25.9% in the first quarter.
 Berman Capital Advisors LLC now owns 438 shares of the transportation company’s stock worth $47,000 after purchasing an additional 90 shares during the period.
 Finally, Whittier Trust Co. bought a new position in shares of Expeditors International of Washington in the first quarter worth approximately $50,000.
 Institutional investors own 77.59% of the company’s stock.

 Expeditors International of Washington stock traded up $1.92 during mid-day trading on Wednesday, reaching $124.22.
 5,664 shares of the company’s stock traded hands, compared to its average volume of 1,137,761.
 The stock has a market capitalization of $20.98 billion, a P/E ratio of 21.12 and a beta of 0.80.
 The firm’s 50 day moving average price is $125.99.
 Expeditors International of Washington, Inc. has a 12-month low of $85.01 and a 12-month high of $130.76.

 A number of research firms have weighed in on EXPD.
-Morgan Stanley upped their price target on shares of Expeditors International of Washington from $91.00 to $98.00 and gave the stock an “equal weight” rating in a research report on Thursday, July 8th.
-Zacks Investment Research lowered shares of Expeditors International of Washington from a “buy” rating to a “hold” rating and set a $131.00 price target for the company. in a research report on Monday.
-Wells Fargo & Company boosted their target price on shares of Expeditors International of Washington from $123.00 to $131.00 and gave the stock an “equal weight” rating in a report on Tuesday, July 13th.
-Vertical Research downgraded shares of Expeditors International of Washington from a “buy” rating to a “hold” rating and set a $135.00 target price on the stock. in a report on Monday, July 26th.
-Finally, Susquehanna boosted their target price on shares of Expeditors International of Washington from $87.00 to $116.00 and gave the stock a “neutral” rating in a report on Tuesday, May 11th.
+Wells Fargo & Company upped their price target on shares of Expeditors International of Washington from $123.00 to $131.00 and gave the stock an “equal weight” rating in a research report on Tuesday, July 13th.
+Susquehanna upped their price target on shares of Expeditors International of Washington from $87.00 to $116.00 and gave the stock a “neutral” rating in a research report on Tuesday, May 11th.
+Zacks Investment Research downgraded shares of Expeditors International of Washington from a “buy” rating to a “hold” rating and set a $131.00 target price on the stock. in a report on Monday.
+Morgan Stanley boosted their target price on shares of Expeditors International of Washington from $91.00 to $98.00 and gave the stock an “equal weight” rating in a report on Thursday, July 8th.
+Finally, Susquehanna Bancshares boosted their target price on shares of Expeditors International of Washington from $87.00 to $116.00 and gave the stock a “neutral” rating in a report on Wednesday, May 5th.
 Two investment analysts have rated the stock with a sell rating and seven have issued a hold rating to the company.
 Expeditors International of Washington currently has a consensus rating of “Hold” and a consensus price target of $114.63.

 In other news, Director Glenn M. Alger sold 160,000 shares of the stock in a transaction on Thursday, June 10th.
 The shares were sold at an average price of $124.48, for a total value of $19,916,800.00.
 The sale was disclosed in a filing with the SEC, which is available at this link.
 Also, Director Robert R. Wright sold 4,500 shares of the company’s stock in a transaction dated Friday, May 14th.
 The stock was sold at an average price of $118.50, for a total transaction of $533,250.00.
 Following the completion of the transaction, the director now owns 16,537 shares in the company, valued at $1,959,634.50.
 The disclosure for this sale can be found here.
 In the last ninety days, insiders have sold 217,450 shares of company stock worth $26,906,467.
 0.69% of the stock is owned by insiders.